 Why should you invest in insurance for landlords?

 In all honesty, we greatly suggest purchasing landlord liability insurance since anyone can sue anybody for many reasons.
 Once the jury thinks that you could have done your job better to protect your guests, you can face serious financial distress and emotional stress too.
-Of course, even though the claim is in your favor, defending yourself in court will cost so much.
+Of course, even though they claim is in your favor, defending yourself in court will cost so much.
 Having this business, being a landlord will expose you to many and different kinds of risks so you should be wise enough to safeguard yourself against it.

 Since anybody can sue anyone for anything at this time, you need protection.
 If a jury states you could have done more to safeguard your guests or tenants, you could face financial stress.
-Even though the claim rules in your favor, being present in court can cost you thousands of dollars and might be more than your yearly premiums.
+Even though the claim rules in your favor, being present in court can cost you thousands of dollars.
+And, might be more than your yearly premiums.
 The bottom line is there’s too much risk in place so protecting yourself against these risks should come first.

 Cost of Landlord Insurance